Frustration in English law: Development of the doctrine

 Subsequent development occurred in the case of Krell v Henry, a case arising out of the coronation of King Edward VII.
-The defendant here agreed by contract to rent a flat located at Pall Mall from the plaintiff, for the purpose of watching the coronation procession of Edward VII scheduled for June 26 and 27.
+The defendant here agreed by contract to rent a flat located at Pall Mall from the plaintiff, for the purpose of watching the coronation procession of Edward VII scheduled for 26 and 27 June.
 Despite the fact that there was no mention of the coronation ceremony in any of the parties' written correspondence, the court held the contract frustrated in purpose by the cancellation of the coronation.
 It could be inferred from the dealings of the parties that the principal aim of the hiring was the witnessing of the coronation.
 This result can be contrasted with that of Herne Bay Steamboat Co v Hutton, another coronation case.
 In this case, an individual hired a steamboat for the purposes of travelling to Spithead to cruise round an assembled fleet, and to witness the naval review of King Edward's coronation.
 The courts subsequently held that following the cancellation of the coronation, the entire purpose of the contract had not been frustrated, as the cruise was still possible.

 The test used in these two cases – finding a radical change in the intentions of contracting parties – has found favour over the implied term test, which has been criticised to the extent of being called a "grave threat to the sanctity of contract".
 A common objection to this test was that it was 'artificial'; in many cases, such as Davis Contractors v Fareham UDC, it would not be true to say that both parties would intend for an implied term to cover particular situations.
 Thus an implication of a term to discharge a contract may run contrary to the intentions of the contracting parties.
 As a result, a test of contractual purpose is preferred, as laid out in Davis Contractors v Fareham UDC, in the judgement of Lord Reid:

-The question is whether the contract which they did make is, on its true construction, wide enough to apply to the new situation: if it is not, then it is at an end.